Get help with your claim

 After your adjuster inspects the damage and prepares an estimate, they will submit your repair estimate for approval.
 Once approved, the adjuster will contact you to review the estimate, depreciation, deductible and net payment amount that you can expect to receive.

-If your mortgage holder has been shown as a payee on your check, please understand we are obligated to do so under the terms of your policy as the net payment amount exceeded the $2,500 threshold for any coverage A or B or combination of coverage A & B. Please contact your mortgage holder for their procedure for endorsing payments.
+If your mortgage holder has been shown as a payee on your check, please understand we are obligated to do so under the terms of your policy.
+Please contact the loss draft department of your mortgage holder for their procedure for endorsing payments.

 Once your adjuster has completed the inspection, they will prepare an estimate for all covered damages.
 The company will review the estimate and provide you with a copy.
 If you have any questions regarding your estimate, please contact your adjuster for assistance.